Worthashot/reliable-buses/README.md

 Go into the `api` folder, copy `.env.example` to `.env`, then edit the file.
 Feel free to use the example database, as it should fill itself out as the program runs, otherwise, make sure you have an entry in api_keys with ADMIN privilage.

+**For the website:**
+Go into the `website` folder, copy `.env.example` to `.env`, then set the API base URL.

+### 3. Set up the NestJS API
-For python scripts used by the API, make a Virtual Environment by
+Open a terminal in the `api` folder, First, a Virtual Environmen For the python scripts used by the API:

 python3 -m venv venv
 source venv/bin/activate # On Windows: .\venv\Scripts\activate
 pip install -r requirements.txt

-**For the website:**
-Go into the `website` folder, copy `.env.example` to `.env`, then set the API base URL.

-### 3. Set up the NestJS API
-Open a terminal in the `api` folder, then run:
+Then run:

 npm install
 npm run build